 Be proud of our reo Māori kūki 'Airani and protect its future!

-Cook Islands Language Week - Te 'Epetoma o Te Reo Kūki ‘Āirani at Christchurch City Libraries
+Cook Islands Language Week - Te 'Epetoma o Te Reo Kūki ‘Āirani at Christchurch City Libraries (2018 events)

 Some libraries will be adding some cultural elements from the Cook Islands to their StoryTimes!
 Whether it’s your first time or you’re a regular, find a library near you that will be sharing these unique experiences.